 Key Insights:

-The BCG Online Case (also known as the Casey Chatbot Interview) has become a core part of Boston Consulting Group’s recruiting process.
-For many candidates, it is now the first major screening step after submitting an application.
+The BCG Online Case (also known as the Casey Chatbot Interview) is a core part of Boston Consulting Group's recruiting process.
+For candidates who advance past the initial screening stage, it is the first major test of consulting skill - before any live interviewer ever sees your name.

 What Is the BCG Online Case?

-The BCG Online Case is a digital case interview conducted through an interactive chatbot (commonly referred to as the Casey Chatbot Interview).
+The BCG Online Case is a digital case interview conducted through an interactive chatbot named Casey.
 It is designed to evaluate how candidates think through business problems in a structured, time-constrained environment.

 Instead of speaking with a live interviewer, you: